Want a short-barreled AR-15 but don’t want to pay the tax stamp for it?

 The gun is complete with a brace, magazine, and handguard.
-The gun itself is in 5.56 so ammo is cheaper and more common.
+It’s chambered in 5.56, so ammo is cheaper and more common.
 The only thing you need to add is a set of sights or an optic.

 2. Radical Firearms 10.5″ Pistol

 Radical Firearms is well known for making affordable and quality little firearms.

 They make a variety of pistols in the AR platform, but I wanted to go a little bigger than the other two.
 This 10.5-inch pistol has a little more barrel than most.

 With a 5.56 gun, this gives you a hair more velocity, range, and a little less muzzle blast.
 A 10.5-inch barrel is pretty standard for military rifles that fall under the shorter length category.

 It’s an excellent compromise for maneuverability and ballistic performance.

 The Radical Firearms 10.5 inch pistol has a 10-inch FGS rail.
 This rail allows you to mount M-LOK or RF FGSA rail attachments.
 The rail itself is a completely round handguard.
 It’s very comfortable in hand, to be honest.

 If you are a C-clamp enthusiast, this type of rail system is perfect, and you can get an excellent tight grip around the gun in a very comfortable way.
 This rail system is topped with a full-length rail for optics, sights, etc.